 Latodami Nature Center!

-This site was created to inform the Public of our Programs and to Educate the General Public about the Environment and Wildlife of Western Pennsylvania
+This site was created, by volunteers, to inform the Public of Programs and to Educate the General Public about the Environment and Wildlife of Western Pennsylvania

 New information is being added to this website continuously, please check back often as educational pages are created and updated!

 For Programs and Events Scheduled for all of 2016, go to our "Handouts" page.

 Here is a quick look at March through May